A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

 Another important statistical principal is enforcing that low-rank bases are independent.
-In the coarse to fine approach of Bartoli et al. \cite{BartoliCVPR2008}, base shapes are computed sequentially by adding the basis, which explain most of the variance in respect to the previous ones.
+In the coarse to fine approach of Bartoli et al. \cite{BartoliCVPR2008}, base shapes are computed sequentially by adding the basis, which explains most of the variance in respect to the previous ones.
 They also impose a stopping criteria, thus, achieving the automatic computation of the overall number of bases.
 The concept of basis independence clearly calls for a statistical model close to Independent Component Analysis (ICA).
 To this end, Brandt et al. \cite{Brandt:2009} proposed a prior term to minimize the mutual information of each basis in the \nrsfm{} model.
-Low-rank models are indeed compact but limited in the expressiveness of complex deformations, for this reason, an over complete representation can still be used by imposing sparsity over the selected bases \cite{compressible2016}.
+Low-rank models are indeed compact but limited in the expressiveness of complex deformations, as noted in \cite{zhu2014complex}.
+To solve this problem, Zhu et al. \cite{zhu2014complex} use a temporal union of subspace that associate at each cluster of frames in time a specific subspace.
+Such association is solved by adopting a cost function promoting self-expressiveness \cite{elhamifar2013sparse}.
+Similarly, both spatial and temporal union of subspaces was used also to account for independently deforming multiple shapes \cite{agudo2017dust,MultiBody2017}.
+Interestingly, such union of subspaces strategy was previously adopted to solve for the multi-body 3D reconstruction of independently moving objects \cite{zappella2013joint}.
+Another option is to use an over-complete representation of subspaces that can still be used by imposing sparsity over the selected bases \cite{compressible2016}.
 In this way, 3D shapes in time can have a compact representation, and they can be theoretically characterized as a block sparse dictionary learning problem.
 In a similar spirit, Hamsici et al.\ propose to use the input data for learning spatially smooth shape weights using rotation invariant kernels~{\cite{gotardo:ECCV2012}}.